-There are many steps in the homebuying process.
-But according to a report by the National Association of Realtors, 11% of all buyers, 25% of buyers between the ages of 22 and 30, and 18% of buyers between the ages of 31 and 40 listed saving for a down payment as the most difficult step in the homebuying process.
+According to a report by the National Association of Realtors, 11% of all buyers, 25% of buyers between the ages of 22 and 30, and 18% of buyers between the ages of 31 and 40 cited saving for a down payment as the most difficult step in the homebuying process.

 What Is Down Payment Assistance (DPA)?

 Down payment assistance (DPA) helps homebuyers who can't afford the down payment that's required to purchase a home.
 This type of assistance is money provided in the form of a grant or a low- or no-interest loan.
 The amount is typically a small percentage of the cost of buying the home, usually somewhere in the area of 3% to 5%.
 It can be used toward a down payment.